 To determine the best workflow for team development, a few decisions have to be made regarding the roles of team members.
 On GitHub, developers contributing to the project can be owners, collaborators or contributors.
 In this lesson, we detail how a team member's role will determine the workflow for team development.

 One of the first decisions a team will need to make is to determine who will own the GitHub remote repository.
-Every project should have one master repository that is created with a single GitHub account.
-If there is a logical owner or team leader for the project, it makes sense that the master repository is created with their account.
-If not, the team should determine who will create the master and therefore be the owner.
+Every project should have one main repository that is created with a single GitHub account.
+If there is a logical owner or team leader for the project, it makes sense that the main repository is created with their account.
+If not, the team should determine who will create the main and therefore be the owner.

 The owner will have the following privileges for the repository: